 Though you will have five years to complete all the degree requirements, most students will do it in three years.
 Each year you have the opportunity to participate in a 10-day residency at Goucher where you will work intensively with faculty and peers and learn from site visits and guest speakers.
 Residency offers an opportunity to complete selected courses and to participate in introductory sessions for courses that are completed online.
 Here is a sample program timeline and an average time frame for completing the program.
-The MAHP program will be adding a second residency in January in 2019.
 The number of credits you take each semester will determine how long it will take to complete the program.

-Year 1: Residency // Fall Semester // Spring Semester
+- Year 1: Summer Semester and Residency // Fall Semester // Spring Semester

-Year 2: Residency // Fall Semester // Spring Semester
+- Year 2: Summer Semester and Residency // Fall Semester // Spring Semester

-Year 3: Residency // Fall Semester // Spring Semester
+- Year 3: Summer Semester and Residency // Fall Semester // Spring Semester

 For specific dates, please download our academic calendar.